mgk/thingpin/README.md

 Install as daemon: (**doc in progress, watch tihs space**)

+### Design Notes

++ each pin is polled in a separate daemon thread called a Watcher

++ AWS IoT is updated using `thingamon` which publishes MQTT messages in a its own thread

++ the Watcher polling loop is a basic sleep poll that uses [Limor Fried's version of debounce](https://www.arduino.cc/en/Tutorial/Debounce) for signal changes.
+I ran into problems using the fancier GPIO functionality:

+  - `wait_for_edge()` is ideal for a daemon loop, but it can only wait on one pin and cannot be used simulataneously by more than one thread.
+Ran into [this issue](http://sourceforge.net/p/raspberry-gpio-python/tickets/103/) trying to use `wait_for_edge()`.

+  - `add_event_detect()` often raises a RuntimeError.
+Retrying in a loop with a delay until it succeeds seemed to work, but is pretty ugly.

+The basic poll/sleep loop is reasonable many applications.
+If you need tighter control over timing consider a real time system like an Arduino.

+TODOs:

-*todo: script for `installl-thingpin-daemon` includes certs, generates config, does init.d stuff, will still need to edit config for your sensors
+ + script for `installl-thingpin-daemon` includes certs, generates config, does init.d stuff, will still need to edit config for your sensors
+ + implement Heartbeat

 ## Cost

-AWS IoT currently charges $5 / million messages sent. `thingpin` guesstimates its monthly AWS IoT cost for you at startup (for the default setup with 2 sensors it is around $0.87 / month).
-This is just a guess and depends on your config and sensor activity.
+AWS IoT currently charges $5 / million messages sent. `thingpin` guesstimates its monthly AWS IoT cost for you at startup.
+YMMV, it depends on your config and sensor activity.
 For accurate and up to date info see the AWS IoT Pricing page.
+For many applications like door open/closed detectors the cost should be less than a penny a month.

 ## License
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)